Jairus313/streamlit_crash_course/README.md

 # When Skills is clicked, This section will describe skillsets.
 elif radio and radio == "Skills":

-	# Here each skills are categorized according and
+	# Here each skills are categorized accordingly and
 	# each relevant skills are displayed side by side
-	# for more eye appealing and easy to grasp.
+	# for more appealing and easy to grasp.
 Each
-	# skill is a icon which is png image which is loaded via url.
+	# skill got icon which is png image which is loaded via url.
 	st.markdown("## Programming skills")

 	skill1, skill2, skill3, _, _, _ = st.columns(6)